 Promote Your Brand New Products!

 Now that you’ve listed your products, it’s time to make some buzz!
-Use phone grip mockups to make posts for your social media that link to your product on Amazon.
+Use phone grip and even phone case mockups to make posts for your social media that link to your product on Amazon.
 If you want to go further, you could also create paid aids.
 Whichever the case may be, you’re sure to stand out with Placeit’s professionally tailored mockups for your designs.
-If you sell phone grips on a print on demand site, we have the perfect Black Friday guide for you that can help you increase your sales on the biggest shopping day of the year.
+If you sell phone grips on a print-on-demand site, we have the perfect Black Friday guide for you that can help you increase your sales on the biggest shopping day of the year.

 It’s Time to Start Selling